spacetelescope/ins-jwst-community-software/tier1_standards/documentation.md

 Not required, but useful information to include:
 - Link to repository
 - Link to documentation for software if it exists outside JDox

-*IMPORTANT NOTE*: While JDox will be frozen for before the Cycle 1 call, there has been a request to have updates occur before the JWST master class in mid-November.
-If possible, please make these updates for the master class.